 St Charles College from Pietermaritzburg travelled with an invitational cricket team to the UK in June/July 2019.
 They had 12 senior players and 2 accompanying staff.
 The team departed South Africa on the 24 June 2019 on Virgin Airlines.
 On arrival at Heathrow Airport they transferred to Oakham School for the first fixture of the tour!
 The team played other local schools such as: Stamford School, Framlingham College, King's College School Wimbledon, Sutton Valence School, King's College Taunton, and Exeter School.
 The team also enjoyed sightseeing in and around the beautiful country as well as a guided tour of Lords, The London Eye with a river cruise and a visit to the London Dungeon.
 With a nice mix of sightseeing and fixtures, the boys definitely had a very memorable tour!
 The team returned to South Africa on the 06 July 2019.

-Thomas More College are sending their U13 and 1st Cricket Teams to the United Kingdom in June / July 2019.
-They will enjoy a 13 night tour and will play fixtures against various schools while being hosted at some of these schools.
-To name a few, they will play against King's College School, Wimbledon, Papplewick School, Newland House School, Eton College and Westbourne House School.
-They will end off their tour in London and will enjoy visits to the Lord's Cricket Ground, The London Eye and Madame Taussauds as well as an evening boat cruise on the River Thames.
+Thomas More College sent their U13 and 1st Cricket Teams to the United Kingdom in June / July 2019.
+They enjoyed a 13 night tour and played fixtures against various schools while being hosted at some of these schools.
+To name a few, they played against King's College School, Wimbledon, Papplewick School, Newland House School, Eton College and Westbourne House School.
+They ended off their tour in London and enjoyed visits to the Lord's Cricket Ground, The London Eye and Madame Taussauds as well as an evening boat cruise on the River Thames.

 Trinityhouse Preparatory School from Johannesburg, sent 12 boys and 3 staff on a cricket tour to the United Kingdom.
 The touring team departed Johannesburg on a Virgin Atlantic flight and they spent 13 nights touring the UK.
 While on tour, they played 9 matches against local UK schools including Highfield School, Feltonfleet and Moulsford School.
 During their stay, they visited Bath where they enjoyed exploring this magnificent, ancient town.
 After their matches, the team headed to London where they spent 2 nights in a centrally located hotel.
 The team enjoyed a guided tour of the Lord’s Cricket Stadium, where they had an opportunity to walk in the footsteps of many cricket legends through the Long Room, see the original Ashes Urn and visit the team change rooms.
 On the tour, the boys enjoyed visits to the London Eye and Madame Tussauds.
 After a very memorable tour, the group returned to South Africa.